bus1/dbus-broker/docs/dbus-broker-launch.rst

 ===========

 **dbus-broker-launch** is a launcher for **dbus-broker**, spawning and managing a D-Bus Message Bus.
-The launcher aims to be fully compatible to the D-Bus reference implementation **dbus-daemon**\(1), supporting the same configuration syntax and runtime environment.
+The launcher aims to be fully compatible with the D-Bus reference implementation **dbus-daemon**\(1), supporting the same configuration syntax and runtime environment.